Milerius/nephtys/README.md

 # Nephtys

 Nephtys is an open-source **MMORPG** based on ancient egypt written in modern C++.
-Nephtys is 2.5D isometric game with strategic and turn based oriented battle system.
+Nephtys is a 2.5D isometric game with strategic and turn-based oriented battle system.

 ## Prerequisites